Transitions

 State machine becomes more powerful tool when you can choose target state depending on your business logic (some external data).
 Conditional transitions give you maximum flexibility on choosing target state and conditions when transition is triggered.

-There are fallowing options to choose transition direction:
+There are following options to choose transition direction:

-• stay() - transition is triggered but state is not changed;
+• stay() - transition is triggered but state is not changed (target-less transition analog);

 • targetState(nextState) - transition is triggered and state machine goes to the specified state;